Staff and Instructors

 He also teaches classes in the Departments of Speech & Hearing Sciences and Linguistics where he holds the academic title of Research Assistant Professor.
 Dr. Edmunds travels widely to represent UNM at local, national and international events and conferences as well as at foreign embassies, consulates and education centers.
 He received his Bachelor of Arts in Spanish and English with a minor in Biology from the University of Minnesota.
 From the University of New Mexico, he received his Masters in Linguistics and Doctorate in Linguistics with a Concentration in Speech & Hearing Sciences.

-Bart Hill – Supervisor of International Education
+Bart Hill – Assistant Director

 Bart started working at CELAC in Spring 2010 and graduated from UNM with an MA in Language, Literacy, and Sociocultural Studies in Fall 2011.
 In 2014, he became the Education Specialist.
 While continuing to teach courses at CELAC, he transitioned to the role of Senior International Education Advisor in Spring 2019.